ubinexus/sonic-utilities/doc/Command-Reference.md

 The IP address received from DHCP server can be verified using the "/sbin/ifconfig eth0" linux command.

 SONiC does not provide a CLI to configure the static IP for the management interface.
 There are few alternate ways by which a static IP address can be configured for the management interface.
-   1) use "ifconfig eth0" linux command (example: ifconfig eth0 10.11.12.13/24).
-This configuration won't be preserved across reboot.
+   1. Use "ifconfig eth0" linux command (example: ifconfig eth0 10.11.12.13/24).
+NOTE: This configuration **will not** be preserved across reboots.
    Example:
    ```
    admin@sonic:~$ /sbin/ifconfig eth0 10.11.12.13/24
    ```
-   2) use config_db.json and configure the MGMT_INTERFACE key with the appropriate values.
+   2. Use config_db.json and configure the MGMT_INTERFACE key with the appropriate values.
 Refer [here](https://github.com/Azure/SONiC/wiki/Configuration#Management-Interface)
-   3) use minigraph.xml and configure "ManagementIPInterfaces" tag inside "DpgDesc" tag as given at the [page](https://github.com/Azure/SONiC/wiki/Configuration-with-Minigraph-(~Sep-2017))
+   3. Use minigraph.xml and configure "ManagementIPInterfaces" tag inside "DpgDesc" tag as given at the [page](https://github.com/Azure/SONiC/wiki/Configuration-with-Minigraph-(~Sep-2017))

 Once the IP address is configured, the same can be verified using "/sbin/ifconfig eth0" linux command.
 Users can SSH login to this management interface IP address from their management network.